 Opened in 2006, the centre is home to many of our key student services as well as our International Office.
 This is where our students enrol and is also a main information point for student accommodation and finance queries.

-This is a small office used by our Faculty of Health and Life Sciences.
-Built in 1922, its name is drawn from the Carmelite Friary founded in 1342 in Coventry.
+This is a hub of offices and shops, and includes the Inkwell, the Printshop, as well as the Enterprise Hub.
+There is a suite of small offices above these units Built in 1922, its name is drawn from the Carmelite Friary founded in 1342 in Coventry.

-Constructed in 1980, this building is used by a number of our professional services teams.
-It is named after Sir William Lyons, the co-founder of the Swallow Sidecar Company, which subsequently became Jaguar Cars Limited.
+Constructed in 1980, this building is currently the home of the Student Engagement Centre team and a few small research units.
+It is named after Sir William Lyons, the co-founder of the Swallow Sidecar Company, which subsequently became Jaguar Cars.